Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - Extranet(Private network over the internet)

-Q #20) What are the test case formats in case of a Static website and Dynamic website?
+Q #20) What are the test case formats in the case of a Static website and Dynamic website?

 Answer: The following test case formats will be used in case of Static websites: